 Security and Performance

-Every BestCrypt container is encrypted using unique randomly generated key.
-The key is stored inside container in encrypted form.
-The key is encrypted by hash value that is generated from password for the container (a hash algorithm SHA-1, SHA256, MD5 or RIPEMD-160 is used here).
-Hence, BestCrypt does not store password anywhere on disk - neither inside container nor at other place.
+Every BestCrypt container is encrypted using randomly generated keys.
+The key is encrypted and stored inside the container.
+The key is encrypted with a hash value that is generated from a password for the container (a hash algorithm - SHA-256, SHA-512, Whirlpool, Skein - is used here).
+Hence, BestCrypt does not store passwords anywhere on the disk - neither inside the container any other place.

-Yes, in Windows password can be intercepted when you type it.
-At this time some virus-like residential program can intercept your password and save it on disk.
-To prevent this kind of attack BestCrypt contains a special utility named Keyboad Filter.
-When BestCrypt Keyboard Filter is active, keyboard monitoring programs get random keystrokes instead of a real password.
-Even if your password is "aaaaaa", it will be intercepted and replaced with a random string, and every time you enter the same "aaaaaa" passwords, intercepted string will be different.
+Windows passwords can be intercepted when you type them.
+At that moment some virus-like residential program can intercept your password and save it onto the disk.
+To prevent this kind of attack, BestCrypt contains a special utility called Anti-Keylogger.
+When Anti-Keylogger is active, keyboard monitoring programs get random keystrokes instead of a real password.
+Even if your password is "aaaaaa", it will be intercepted and replaced with a random string.
+Every time you enter the same "aaaaaa" password, the intercepted string will be different.